The Belmonts: Reunions (1972-1989)

 In the mid-'80s DiMucci also recorded with a group, consisting of Mastrangelo, Louis Colletti and Tommy Moran.
 Colletti and Moran were backing vocalists on DiMucci's 1992 album Dream On Fire.
 Meanwhile, D'Aleo temporarily left the group, leaving the trio of Milano, Gradus and Elliott.
 D'Aleo said, "There was a time when I got mentally fatigued and tired.
 I actually left the group for four years.
 Maybe you want to call it 'burnt out.'
 Then Fred, my buddy, called me, and said, 'Ang-what are you doing?
 Come on.'
 I've been back ever since".
 Art Loria also rejoined the group joined for singing duties in the mid- to late '80s.
 Loria, Milano and Gradus were involved in projects and recordings such as performing under the moniker "Happy Daze" in the 1960s and 1970s.
 Loria was later active in The Del-Satins, The Jive Five, Larry Chance and the Earls and The Doo Wop All Stars; he died on October 23, 2010.
-In 1988 the Belmonts released a Christmas album titled "The Season Of Harmony" rereleased on a different label in 1990 as"The Belmonts Acappella Christmas", with songs written by George David Weiss.
+In 1988 the Belmonts released a Christmas album titled "The Season Of Harmony" rereleased on a different label in 1990 as "The Belmonts Acappella Christmas", with songs written by George David Weiss.
 They later appeared with Weiss on The Joe Franklin Show to promote it.

 DiMucci was inducted into the Rock and Roll Hall of Fame in 1989.
 The other original members of the Belmonts (Mastrangelo, Milano and D'Aleo) were not inducted, and as of 2023, have yet to be.

-1994 to present
+Lawsuit and Anthology (1994-2011)

 In 1994, a lawsuit was filed by Fred Milano and Warren Gradus claiming trademark infringement against DiMucci, Mastrangelo, and D'Aleo.
 In May 1991, Milano and DiMucci entered into an agreement in which DiMucci agreed to appear with Milano and others, performing concerts under the name Dion and the Belmonts, but only if certain conditions were met.
 Milano claimed he negotiated arrangements for as many as five concerts, but DiMucci refused to honor the agreement.
 The suit alleged that while DiMucci had agreed to reunite with Milano, he had also simultaneously agreed to take part in a reunion with Mastrangelo and D'Aleo.
 Milano and Gradus won the lawsuit.